GuidesiOS mDocs Verifier SDKTutorial πŸŽ“

 To achieve this, you will build the following capabilities into your iOS verifier application:

-• Initialise the SDK, so that your application can use its functions and classes.
+• Initialize the SDK, so that your application can use its functions and classes.

 • Manage certificates, which enable your application to verify mDocs that were issued by trusted issuers.